-Description of and background on the Sacramento Historic Rose Garden – located within the Old City Cemetery.
+(Last Updated 4/11/2023) Description of, and background on, the Sacramento Historic Rose Garden which is located within the Historic Old City Cemetery.

 See related blog post: Annual Gardens Gone Native Tour